mackcross/prelim_umami/research_design/README.md

 for either L-glu or 5' ribonucleotide detection dependent on the mutation.
 Based on this, the following hypothesis was generated:

-H4: Both predominately insectivorous primates and predominately folivorous primates will demonstrate selection at the sites 170 and 302 of the TAS1R1 gene, as determined by Bayes Empirical Bayes method.

 # TAS1R1 AND TAS1R3 GENE HISTORY